Wednesday, December 31, 2025

 Joe Simpson asks - 'You be the judge'

-Kelowna resident Joe Simpson has authored a masterpiece Here.
-He asks a question for fellow citizens.
+Kelowna resident Joe Simpson authored a masterpiece Here.
+He asks a question of fellow citizens.
 "Kelowna Springs Golf Course - Has Mayor Dyas and Council acted in the best interest of the Citizens of Kelowna?
-You be the Judge !"
+You be the Judge!"

 "After Mayor Dyas stated on Dec 3rd, 2024 that Denciti were unwilling vendors I spoke to City councillors and learned that there was never an offer apparently made to purchase this golf course."
 If that is true, the bullshitter Dyas openly lied to the press yet again.